ondelad/Virtual-Office-Environment-Setup/README.md

 4. **Verify Connectivity**:
    - Ensure that the "INTERNET" NIC has internet access.
-   - The "INTENAL" NIC should be isolated from the internet but able to communicate with internal clients.
+   - The "INTERNAL" NIC should be isolated from the internet but able to communicate with internal clients.

 Now that the NICs are configured, the server is set up to connect to the internet and to serve client machines on a private network.